 Lastly, driving a 4×4 car during wintertime in Vermont is not necessary, but it is nice to have if you are planning to drive outside the town.

-Request a quote and get a 10% off your rental car when you book through this site.
+You will need a car to explore the surroundings of Burlington.
+You can get a 15% off your rental car when you book through this site.
 I use and recommend RentalCar because it is the most reliable rental car source, and it allows you to compare the prices of different places.

-Things to do in Vermont in Winter for Best Experiences
+Things to do in Vermont in Winter for the Best Experiences

-With more than 100 wooden covered bridges from the late 19th century, making them the most famous landmarks in Vermont.
+With more than 100 wooden covered bridges from the late 19th century, making they the most famous landmarks in Vermont.
+The Woodstock area is where you can find some of the most beautiful covered bridges in the States.

 Check here for the list of the 20 most beautiful covered bridges in Vermont that you need to visit!